 “and the combination is specified in ITU-R and/or SMPTE specifications”

-The following or similar

 7.2.3 note below table 5 add “(Rec.
 ITU-R BT.709)” to the sentence: "ATSC specifications list use of the transfer characteristics value of 1 for SDR NCG (Rec.
 ITU-R BT.709) video"

-Small English suggestion for 7.2.4:

-It is important for tools to process video according to the colour volume it is operating in to make sure the conversion is consistent.

-==> It is important for tools to process video according to the colour volume it is operating in, to ensure the conversion is consistent.
+Small English suggestion for 7.2.4: “It is important for tools to process video according to the colour volume it is operating in to make sure the conversion is consistent.” ==> It is important for tools to process video according to the colour volume it is operating in, to ensure the conversion is consistent.

 Slightly awkward sentence in the same note area in 7.2.4: "ARIB STD B32 lists use of the transfer characteristics value 1 for HD and 14 for UHD for SDR WCG video.” ==> "ARIB STD B32 lists use of the transfer characteristics value 1 for HD (Rec.
 ITU-R BT.709) and 14 for UHD SDR WCG (Rec.
 ITU-R BT.2020) video.”

-To the last sentence in 7.2.4 add
+To the last sentence in 7.2.4, add as

 The indicated chroma sample location alignment is only applicable for 4:2:0 chroma sampling.
 ChromaLocType (the generic label used in this document for the HEVC and AVC bitstream syntax elements: chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field), listed in Tables 1 and 3 of this document, indicates the 4:2:0 chroma sample position alignment. ==> The indicated chroma sample location alignment is only applicable for 4:2:0 chroma sampling.
 ChromaLocType (the generic label used in this document for the HEVC and AVC bitstream syntax elements: chroma_sample_loc_type_top_field and chroma_sample_loc_type_bottom_field), listed in Tables 1 and 3 of this document, indicates the 4:2:0 chroma sample position alignment.
 The Rec.
 ITU-R program signal exchange series (BT.601, BT.709, BT.2020, BT.2100) consider 4:2:2 and 4:4:4 chroma samples to be co-sited with luma.